juldyzmurat/might-ask/README.md

 This is a simple task/schedule manager built as a class project.

+## Developer Setup

+1. Run `npm install` to install dependencies
+1. See the README files in the `server` and `client` directories for further instructions

 ## Contribution Guidelines

 These are the guidelines that project members will adhere to when contributing